TotomInc/vue3-select-component/docs/props.md

 **Required**: `true`

-A list of options to choose from.
+A list of all possible options to choose from.
 Each option should have a `label` and a `value` property.
 You can add any other properties to the options, which will be passed to the `option` slot.

 **Type interface**: